 The EPA revoked the annual standard for PM{10} on December 17, 2006, due to a lack of evidence linking health problems to long-term exposure to coarse particle pollution.

-As seen in Figure 9.1, there is one PM10 monitoring site, NEW.
+As seen in Figure 10.1, there is one PM10 monitoring site, NEW.

-Figure 9.2 shows the trends for PM{10} for the maximum 24-hour average concentration from all monitoring sites.
+Figure 10.2 shows the trends for PM{10} for the maximum 24-hour average concentration in the city.